 Manual coffee grinder

 Let me first say that manual coffee grinders are awesome.
-They are so versatile and can be used anywhere you’d like.
+They are so versatile and can be used anywhere.
 You can take this thing anywhere you go and still brew great coffee.

 Then there is the speed at which the coffee beans get ground.
 Most of the time, you can grind a cup’s worth of coffee beans in under 60 seconds.
 But this all depends on how fast you want to grind.

-I use the Hario Ceramic Mini Slim Plus, and it’s great to use as an everyday coffee grinder.
+I use the Hario Ceramic Mini Slim Plus, which is great for use as an everyday coffee grinder.

 This coffee grinder isn’t as expensive as the other coffee grinders, like the electric coffee grinders I’ve listed above.
 The coffee grinder looks like this: